Luis Suárez (Spanish footballer): Barcelona

 During the 1954–55 season, the midfielder gained limited playing time with the first team, under manager Sandro Puppo, while also featuring for Barcelona's reserve side, España Industrial, in the second division.
 Throughout the following campaigns, he steadily established himself as a regular starter, although some of his coaches considered him "too frail" physically, with manager Ferenc Plattkó notably forcing him to do extra work-out on a punching bag in order to raise his muscle mass.
 At the end of the 1956–57 season, he won his first Spanish Cup with the club.

 Following the appointment of Helenio Herrera as Barça's manager at the start of the 1958–59 season, Suárez started performing at a consistently high level in the left inside forward position, becoming one of the most important players in a team that also included Ladislao Kubala, Zoltán Czibor, Sándor Kocsis, Ramón Villaverde, Justo Tejada, Evaristo and Eulogio Martínez, among others.
 With Herrera as coach, the club and Suárez won a domestic league–cup double in the 1958–59 season, and then a league–Fairs Cup double in the following campaign, when they also reached the European Cup semi-finals.

 However, during his stint under the French manager, Suárez's relationship with Barcelona fans progressively deteriorated, due to a perceived rivalry between him and Kubala; as a result, the midfielder started getting booed by his own supporters in every game he played.

 On 19 October 1960, Suárez scored a goal after a solo action from over the middle of the pitch in a 4–3 Fairs Cup win over Zagreb XI.
 On 9 November 1960, he scored 1000th European Cup goal in history in a First round 2–2 El Clásico draw.
 In December of the same year, Suárez received the Ballon d'Or by French magazine France Football, with a total of 54 votes.
 In the process, he became the first Spanish-born footballer to ever win the prize; after Alexia Putellas's back-to-back victories in 2021 and 2022, he retained the title as the only Spanish-born men's footballer to ever receive the award.
 Suárez received the Ballon d'Or on 9 March 1961, just a few minutes before the start of a European Cup match against Spartak Hradec Králové.

 During his last season at Barcelona, which saw Enric Rabassa, Ljubisa Brocic and Enrique Orizaola take turns to sit in the dug-out, after Herrera had left for Inter Milan, Suárez did not win any trophy.
 Nevertheless, the team reached the final of the European Cup, where they eventually suffered a 3–2 loss to Benfica: it was the midfielder's last game for the Catalan club.

-Throughout seven seasons, Suárez played a total amount of 253 matches for Barcelona, scoring 141 goals.
+Throughout seven seasons, Suárez played a total number of 253 matches for Barcelona, scoring 141 goals.